-Whether you’re taking your dog hiking, camping, enjoying a day at the beach, or just going for a walk, the possibility of a heat stroke shouldn’t be far from your mind.
+Whether you’re taking your dog hiking, camping, enjoying a day at the beach, or just going for a walk, the possibility of heat stroke shouldn’t be far from your mind.
 Even if it’s not scorching hot outside, dogs generally run hotter than we do and there are additional risk factors depending on breed, age, size, and weight.
 Read on to learn more about when it’s too hot, the warning signs of a heat stroke, how to prevent heat stroke in dogs, and how to keep your dog cool.

 How Hot is Too Hot for My Dog?

-A dog’s body is approximately 101 degrees F to 102.5 degrees F, so even if the ambient temperature feels OK to you, it might be too hot for your dog.
+A dog’s body is approximately 101 to 102.5 degrees F, so even if the ambient temperature feels OK to you, it might be too hot for your dog.
 Be extra careful when temps rise above 80 degrees.
 Dogs are more susceptible to heat stroke than we are because their bodies are not as efficient at getting rid of heat.
 The only ways they can remove heat from their bodies is to pant or through sweat glands in their nostrils and on their paw pads.
 That’s why dog moms and dads should monitor both humidity and temperature.
 If humidity is high, your dog won’t be able to cool down fast enough and could be at risk for heat stroke.

 You should be especially cautious if your dog is over 110 pounds (regardless of breed), over 12 years old, a puppy, or a brachycephalic breed (dogs with short snouts and flat faces), including: